 Network Access

 Control which hosts a sandbox can reach over the network.
-Egress rules are defined in SandboxConfig.egress and evaluated at request time — the first matching rule wins.
+Egress rules are defined in SandboxConfig.egress and evaluated at request time, the rules are an ordered list, and the first matching rule wins.

 Default behavior

 Add an entry to egress for each destination you want to permit.
-You can narrow rules further by port, HTTP method, or path:
+Narrow rules further by port, HTTP method, or path, and end with an explicit deny catch-all to make the intent obvious:

 egress: [